MaisaDaisa/JobsGeScrapper/README.md

 ## What was used?

-This project uses the BeautifulSoup to go through the html code
+This project uses the BeautifulSoup to go through the html code, Sqlite3 to create a Database and insert values